 - a.
 "Approach" shall mean to move nearer in distance to someone. - b.
-"Eight (8) feet" shall be measured from the part of a person's body that is nearest to the closest part of another person's body, where the term "body" includes any natural or artificial extension of a person, including, but not limited to, an outstretched arm or hand-held sign.
+"Eight (8) feet" shall be measured from the part of a person's body that is nearest to the closest part of another person's body, where the term "body" includes any natural or artificial extension of a person, including, but not limited to, an outstretched arm or handheld sign. - c.
+"Harass" shall mean to engage in a course of conduct or repeatedly commit conduct or acts that alarm or seriously annoy another person and which serve no legitimate purpose.

-- "Harass" shall mean to engage in a course of conduct or repeatedly commit acts that alarm or seriously annoy another person, where such conduct continues after a request to cease has been made. - d.
+- For the purposes of this definition, conduct or acts that serve no legitimate purpose include, but are not limited to, conduct or acts that continue after an express or implied request to cease has been made. - d.
 "Interfere with" shall mean to restrict a person's freedom of movement, or to stop, obstruct, or prevent, through deceptive means or otherwise. - e.
 "Intimidate" shall mean to place a person in reasonable apprehension of physical injury to such person or to another person. - f.
 "Invitee" shall mean an individual who enters another's premises as a result of an express or implied invitation of the owner or occupant for their mutual gain or benefit. - g.
-"Person" shall mean an individual, corporation, not-for-profit organization, partnership, association, group, or any other entity. - "Physically obstruct or block" shall mean to physically hinder, restrain, or impede, or to attempt to physically hinder, restrain or impede, or to otherwise render ingress to or egress from, or render passage to or from the premises of a reproductive health care facility impassable, unreasonably difficult, or hazardous. - i.
-"Premises of a reproductive health care facility" shall include the driveway, entrance, entryway, or exit of the reproductive health care facility, the building in which such facility is located, any parking lot in which the facility has an ownership or leasehold interest, the entrance or exit of any public parking lot that serves the reproductive health care facility and is located within one-hundred (100) feet of any door to that reproductive health care facility, and the roadway or other accessway between (i) any door to the reproductive health care facility and (ii) the entrance or exit of a parking lot within one-hundred.
+"Person" shall mean an individual, corporation, not-for-profit organization, partnership, association, group, or any other entity. - h.
+"Physically obstruct or block" shall mean to physically hinder, restrain, or impede, or to attempt to physically hinder, restrain or impede, or to otherwise render ingress to or egress from, or render passage to or from the premises of a reproductive health care facility impassable, unreasonably difficult, or hazardous. - i.
+"Premises of a reproductive health care facility" shall include the driveway, entrance, entryway, or exit of the reproductive health care facility, the building in which such facility is located, and any parking lot in which the facility has an ownership or leasehold interest. - j.
+"Public parking lot serving a reproductive health care facility" shall mean any public parking lot that serves a reproductive health care facility and that has an entrance or exit located within one-hundred (100) feet of any door to that reproductive health care facility.